-AGR280 Waterfowl Management Techniques 3 cr. hr.
+Waterfowl Management Techniques

 This course includes structured hands-on activities in the areas of waterfowl hunting and guiding.
 The student will be working with shotguns, decoys, calls, and other field equipment for waterfowl hunting.
 Gun safety practices will be strictly adhered to.
 Students are expected to handle a shotgun safely and courteous around other students and instructors.
 All hunting trips and outings will follow all legal requirements.